Supporting You

 Sound Without Sight Project

 Led by Jay Pocknell, ‘Sound Without Sight’ is a network and knowledge hub for blind and partially sighted musicians and audio engineers, and a platform to showcase this community to the sighted world.
-To find out more about Jay’s personal journey, the project, and how you can support, go to this page about the Sound Without Sight Project.
-For TechABreak 2024 Jay produced a video update on Sound Without Sight Project.
+To find out more about Jay’s personal journey, the project, and how you can support, go to this page about the Sound Without Sight Project. or listen to a video update on Sound Without Sight Project.

 TAVIP Directory